Nimble-Bubble/NimblesThrowingStuff/README.md

 # Magnumiactus
-Magnumiactus is a mod for Terraria using tModLoader that currently focuses on expanding the throwing class.
+Magnumiactus is a mod for Terraria using tModLoader that focuses on expanding certain aspects of the vanilla game, like the thrower class and what comes after Moon Lord.